Cortrah/Discourse-Notes/chapter1.md

 All specs should pass

-I get many failures which I'm working through and learning from.
+I get many failures with this script based build, which I'm working through and learning from.

 ### Deal with any problems which arise.